wire67/PTZ-YALL/README.md

-# PTZ-YALL
+# PTZ-YALL (YCC365 Plus, Y05 and YOOSEE)

-This custom component allows you to use the Pan and Tilt functions of Chinese cameras that do not fully comply with the ONVIF protocol.
+This custom component for Home Assistant allows you to use the Pan and Tilt functions of Chinese cameras that do not fully comply with the ONVIF protocol.

 This is a fork from original project available at https://github.com/fjramirez1987/PTZ-YCC365